tojozefi/azurebatch/customcode/README.md

 ![mylibrary-jobtemplate-runform](screenshots/mylibrary-jobtemplate-runform.png)
 Output extension is appended to the name of the input file to construct an output filename.

-You may want to modify the output extension or select different filegroups for input or output in the appropriate fields, or you may just leave the default values.
+You may want to modify the output extension or input and output filegroups in the appropriate fields, or you may just leave the default values.

 Click *Run and close* button and wait for the job to start.